open-edge-insights/eii-messagebus/EII_Message_Bus_User_Guide.md

 4. Implement base methods for receiving messages as blocking, non-blocking, and time out base function calls
-5. Provide the translation between the underlying messaging library's messsage structure to the EIS Message Bus's `msg_envelope_t` structure
+5. Provide the translation between the underlying messaging library's messsage structure to the EII Message Bus's `msg_envelope_t` structure

-All protocols must have a unique protocol name which the EIS Message Bus can use to load the protocol based on the `type` configuration value it is provided.
+All protocols must have a unique protocol name which the EII Message Bus can use to load the protocol based on the `type` configuration value it is provided.
 For example, the ZeroMQ TCP protocol uses the identifier `zmq_tcp`.
-Using this type name, the EIS Message Bus knows how to load the protocol in the `msgbus_initialize()` method.
+Using this type name, the EII Message Bus knows how to load the protocol in the `msgbus_initialize()` method.

-The EIS Message Bus has the ability to dynamically load protocol plugins.
+The EII Message Bus has the ability to dynamically load protocol plugins.
 It does this by searching the system's `LD_LIBRARY_PATH` environmental variable for a library following the naming scheme, "lib{TYPE}.so", where, "{TYPE}", is the value retrieved from the `type` configuration key.